SHASHANK21501A0570/best-repo-ever/README.md

 # best-repo-ever
-# this is really amazing but i think i will be having some issues
+# this is really not good enough but i think it will be ok